yzhou377/argoverse-kitti-adapter/README.md

 # argoverse-kitti-adapter
 A toolbox to translate [Argoverse dataset (CVPR2019)](https://www.argoverse.org/data.html) into [KITTI dataset](http://www.cvlibs.net/datasets/kitti/) format for perception/tracking tasks.

--Author: Yiyang Zhou
+ - Author: Yiyang Zhou
--Contact: yiyang.zhou@berkeley.edu
+ - Contact: yiyang.zhou@berkeley.edu

 ## Introduction
 This toolbox is to translate Argoverse dataset from CVPR2019 into the KITTI dataset format.
 The major changes are: